Real Estate Appraisal

-- financing, since cash buyers can generally buy at lower prices and buyers using seller financing (often referred to as owner will carry, or OWC, financing) tend to pay higher prices
+- financing, since cash buyers may buy at lower prices while buyers using seller financing (often called owner will carry, or OWC, financing) tend to pay higher prices

 However, because no 2 properties are exactly alike, the sales prices of the comparable properties must be adjusted up or down for each of the differences between the subject property and the comparable properties.
 Although properties that lack features of neighboring properties will be adjusted downward, properties with more expensive features that are not typical of neighboring houses will also be discounted.
 Appraisals for condomiums and apartments are often easier and more accurate because the units generally have the same features and floor plans, size, and age as others recently sold in the same complex.

 When comparing different properties, not only must the differences in the properties, such as the actual structures, their ages and conditions, be compared and accounted for, but also what property rights are being transferred or were transferred in the comparable properties, and also any differences in encumbrances must be considered.
 For instance, is a fee simple title being transferred, or are there any easements or deed restrictions on the subject property or on the comparable properties?